exasol/public-knowledgebase/Environment-Management/add-an-ldap-server-for-your-docker-based-exasol-database.md

 # Add an LDAP server for your Docker-based Exasol Database

-**Since database version 8 please use `confd_client` to manage LDAP servers: [Add an LDAP Server](https://docs.exasol.com/db/latest/administration/on-premise/manage_database/add_ldap_server.htm).
+**This article describes the process for Exasol versions up to 7.1.x.
+Since database version 8 please use `confd_client` to manage LDAP servers: [Add an LDAP Server](https://docs.exasol.com/db/latest/administration/on-premise/manage_database/add_ldap_server.htm).
 Likely, this functionality will eventually be added to Admin UI.**

 With this article, you will learn how to add an LDAP server for your database: